Become a Master Gardener Volunteer

 Our online, self-guided Illinois Gardener training course is available to take from the comfort of your home at your own pace.
 This online course is currently offered three times a year in Winter, Summer and Fall.
-Registration for the next Summer session will be open from April 3-May 22, 2023 and the course kicks off on June 12.
-Register now for the summer session at go.illinois.edu/IllinoisGardenerTraining.
-Or Join our interested list to be contacted about future registrations.
+Registration for the next Fall session will be open from August 7-September 11, 2023 and the course kicks off on October 2.
+Join our interest list to be contacted about future registrations.

 What will you learn: Classes are taught by University of Illinois specialists and Extension educators.
 Information is science-based and specific to Illinois’ unique climate, soil, environment, insects, wildlife, and plants.
 Topics include botany, soils, vegetables, fruits, flowers, trees and shrubs, grasses, landscaping, insects, and diseases.
 The training includes videos, a manual, reading materials, and quizzes.
 The course can be completed in approximately 14 weeks with four hours of weekly work or additional time can be taken.
 A computer and strong internet connection is highly recommended.